makrai/notes/maynez2005-faithful-abs-summ.md

     * The source document can be particularly important for generic summaries to
     * External resources assisted the evaluators to validate grounded facts in

-### Pretraining Helps Generating Factual Summaries.
-In total, 34.7% of the
+### Pretraining Helps Generating Factual Summaries

 * Gold is significantly different from all other systems.
 For
 * extrinsic hallucinations, there were significant differences between PtGen and